Xi Jinping begins historic third term as China's president

 China's leader Xi Jinping has secured a historic third term as president from the country's rubber-stamp parliament.

-It follows a consolidation of power that has made Mr Xi, 69, China's most powerful leader in generations.
+It follows a consolidation of power that has made Mr Xi, 69, China's most dominant leader in generations.

 In the Chinese system of governance, the functions of the president are largely ceremonial.